 There are two endings in the PC version of the game, the Good ending which takes place 2 years after the end of the game and the Best ending, which takes place 5 years after the game.
 Both endings are good, but I definitely prefer the Best ending… In the Good ending, Suzuya pulls Tsukiko away just before graduation, they have a sweet moment where they vow to always support one another.
 Suzuya then proposes to Tsukiko sealing the deal with a kiss.
 In the Best ending, the story picks up during Suzuya and Tsukiko’s wedding.
 Surrounded by all their friends and family, Suzuya vows to always make Tsukiko happy…the end.

-Do I Recommend the Route?
+Do I Recommend Suzuya’s Route?

-I was genuinely surprised by how much I liked Suzuya’s route…I guess because he was the most calm and collected of the group.
+I was genuinely surprised by how much I liked Suzuya’s route.
+I guess because he was the most calm and collected of the group.
 He never forces his feelings on Tsukiko, and is content (at least until the end) of watching her from afar.
 He was the most mature of the group and for that I was extremely grateful!
-I also liked that behind his sweet smile was a normal red blooded man, who was just as capable of Yoh and Kanata of getting jealous.
+But, when it comes down to it Suzuya is just as capable of Yoh and Kanata of getting jealous.

 Now one thing that really bothered me about this route, were the choices.
 Every right choice seemed to make Suzuya seem like a last resort or not even a choice at all.
 It was so frustrating.
-So while, I enjoyed parts of this route and my overall opinion of it is considerably better than the other guys… I couldn’t help but want more.
+So while, I enjoyed parts of this route and my overall opinion of it is considerably better than the other guys.
+I couldn’t help but want more.
 If you like cute high school romances, this is the game for you!
 If not, maybe you should pass Starry Sky in Spring up for a more mature game.